 We can appreciate the modifications caused by the $\kappa$-deformation by evaluating the expectation values of the $z$ component of the spin, orbital and total angular momentum observables, which are defined by

 respectively.
-Surprisingly, even though the $\kappa$ deformation modifies the energy eigenvalues, it gives rise to new entangled states with different quantum numbers, and modifies the \textit{Zitterbewegung} frequency, \textit{there is no first-order correction on the expectation values of the $\kappa$-JC}.
+Surprisingly, even though the $\kappa$-deformation modifies the energy eigenvalues, gives rise to new entangled states with different quantum numbers, and modifies the \textit{Zitterbewegung} frequency, \textit{there is no first-order correction on the expectation values of the $\kappa$-JC}.
 This kind of result was already observed in the $\kappa$-Dirac-Coulomb problem \cite{PLB.318.613.1993}, where the first-order correction on this system is identically zero.

-On the other hand, we can observe first-order effects of the $\kappa$-deformation on the scenario of collapse and revival of probabilities in the $\kappa$--JC model by employing a coherent state as an initial state.
-So, considering the initial state as $\ket{\Psi_{n_s}(0)}=\ket{\alpha}\ket{{\uparrow}}$, with
+On the other hand, we can observe first-order effects of the $\kappa$-deformation on the scenario of collapsed and revivals of the atomic population in the $\kappa$-JC model by employing an initial coherent state.
+Thus, considering the initial state as $\ket{\Psi_{n_s}(0)}=\ket{\alpha}\ket{{\uparrow}}$, with

 the $\kappa$-deformed expectation values are given by

 and

 where $\expval{n_s}=|\alpha|^2$,